What Are NFTS? And What Do They Mean for Your Business?

 NFTs’ popularity really skyrocketed earlier in 2021 with the introduction of the NBA Top Shot trading platform.
 NBA Top Shot became a place where loyal fans were able to purchase unique copies of their favourite NBA moments.
 Since then, other NFT projects featuring original artwork have surpassed the success of NBA Top Shot by offering real-life and virtual benefits to their owners.

 NFTs can take many forms and command high prices.
 In the NBA’s case, they are selling photos and videos.
 Many of the more iconic moments pulled in six figures for a single token.
 In fact, at the time of writing, there are two moments listed for $1M.

-Stephen Curry, Point Guard of the Golden State Warriors, was among the first of many celebrities to bear these high value images on social media.
-So much so that Twitter has recently announced they will be introducing features to verify ownership of NFTs used as profile images.
+Stephen Curry, Point Guard of the Golden State Warriors, was among the first of many celebrities to bear these high-value images on social media.
+So much so that Twitter recently announced they will introduce features to verify ownership of NFTs used as profile images.

 - You have a loyal following who value your brand